The Benetton B194: Michael Schumacher’s First Championship Car

 What was surprising about the Benetton B194 was that only Michael Schumacher could get the best out of the car.
 In 1994, Schumacher had JJ Lehto as a partner.
 Lehto finished 24th in the rankings and could only muster one point from the eight races that he competed in.
 Lehto retired in four of the races while Schumacher did so in two.

 After the season when Rory Byrne was asked about it he paid rich tribute to Schumacher’s ability to handle the car.
-He said that the car was an ordinary car with a V8 engine and allow centre of gravity.
-Benetton had taken to 10-20 train launches every test which helped.
+He said that the car was an ordinary car with a V8 engine and a low centre of gravity.
+Benetton had taken to 10-20 trial launches every test which helped.
 No other team had this routine but they started soon after seeing the benefits.